Jump to section

 1.)
 Employee Training

 Operations managers are responsible for ensuring their operation has the right people with the right skills for a job.
 This is far from trivial.
-In Industry 4.0, high-mix assemblies, rapid NPI cycles, and employee churn are increasingly common. operations managers need new strategies for training, reskilling, and upskilling their employees to prevent disruptions and keep their operations profitable.
+In Industry 4.0, high-mix assemblies, rapid new product introduction cycles, and employee churn are increasingly common. operations managers need new strategies for training, reskilling, and upskilling their employees to prevent disruptions and keep their operations profitable.

 Luckily, one of the major use cases for Industry 4.0 technology is employee training.
 Dynamic, interactive work instructions replace static paper forms, decreasing training times, and improving information retention.
 At Tulip, we’ve seen process engineers design applications that cut training times by 75%.
 Looking forward, wearables and augmented reality have the potential to create an immersive, hands-free training experience.